ellysh/video-game-bots/InGameBots/process-memory-access.md

 ### Another Process

-Now we will consider methods to access TEB segments of the threads from another process.
+Now we will consider methods to access TEB and PEB segments of another process.

-All following examples of analyzing another process have the same algorithm of launching:
+This is an algorithm to launch example applications of this subsection:

 1. Launch a 32-bit or 64-bit target application.
 2. Get PID of the target process with Windows Task Manager application.